jjfiv/cs145-f2020/src/syllabus.md

 You are expected to attend our synchronous "lab" times each week.
 We will cover a lot of material asynchronously through the week (expect materials to be posted by Monday morning).

-### Weekly Assignment Dates
+### Weekly Project Dates

-In order to simplify our management of the course, the goal is for us to have consistent days each week to expect new material and assignments.
+In order to simplify our management of the course, the goal is for us to have consistent days each week to expect new material and projects.

 #### Mondays: Readings & Homework

 Video Content & Weekly "Quiz" will be made available so you can begin reading, discussing, and trying examples whenever you start every Monday.

-#### Wednesdays: Assignment Due & Available
+#### Wednesdays: Projects Due & Available

-The assignment for the week will be released by Wednesday -- if you feel comfortable with the readings for the week you may begin early.
+The project for the week will be released by Wednesday -- if you feel comfortable with the readings for the week you may begin early.

-The assignment for the previous week will be due Wednesday at Midnight.
+The project for the previous week will be due Wednesday at Midnight.

 #### Thursdays/Fridays: Lab Session

 Lab sessions W,X,Y and Z are scheduled on Thursdays & Fridays.
-It is important that you come to the beginning of the lab section even if you feel you have managed to complete the weekly assignment and readings independently.
+It is important that you come to the beginning of the lab section even if you feel you have managed to complete the weekly project and readings independently.

 ### Deadline Conflicts

-While assignments are formally due every Wednesday, if you have recurring family or work responsibilities on Wednesdays, please let the instructor know as soon as possible, and we can work out a more feasible deadline for your situation.
+While projects are formally due every Wednesday, if you have recurring family or work responsibilities on Wednesdays, please let the instructor know as soon as possible, and we can work out a more feasible deadline for your situation.
 The value in a schedule is not usually the exact hard deadlines but rather in ensuring that our learning proceeds together, at a reasonable pace.

 ## Grading Information

-The following grading structure is meant to emphasize the importance of weekly readings, homework, and assignments while also including the midterm and final exams.
-Midterm and Final exams will likely include questions and ideas drawn directly from the homework and assignments.
+The following grading structure is meant to emphasize the importance of weekly readings, homework, and projects while also including the midterm and final exams.
+Midterm and Final exams will likely include questions and ideas drawn directly from the homework and projects.

 Section | Weighting
 --------|----------
-Assignments | 40%
 Readings & Homework | 20%
+Projects | 40%
 Midterm | 20%
 Final | 20%